 • Heavy cream: This just ups the richness, but you can opt to use all whole milk, if you prefer.

-• Cheese: I love using a combination of sharp cheddar cheese and pepper jack cheese.
+• Cheese: I love using a combination of sharp cheddar cheese and pepper jack cheese, but you can use just cheddar if preferred.

 How to Make Slow Cooker Mac and Cheese